Key Information

 • Pilgrim Hospital, Boston

-Brand New Facilities
+Facilities

-The brand new purpose-built Ross Lucas Medical Sciences Building comprises lecture theatres, laboratories, a clinical skills suite with consultation rooms, a prosection anatomy suite, and a bio-medical and health sciences library.
+The purpose-built Ross Lucas Medical Sciences Building comprises lecture theatres, laboratories, a clinical skills suite with consultation rooms, a prosection anatomy suite, and a bio-medical and health sciences library.
 It is the most sustainable building on the University Estate and features both solar panels and a living wall.

 About Our Facilities

-YouTube video for Brand New Facilities
+YouTube video for Facilities

 How you are assessed